zelhajou/42cursus/README.md

 </div>

-This repository contains my projects for the 42 Cursus, a programming curriculum developed by 42 Paris.
+This repository contains my projects developed at <a href="https://1337.ma/en/">1337</a> programming school for the <a href="https://42.fr/en/homepage/">42</a> Cursus, a programming curriculum developed by 42 Paris.
 The 42 Cursus is an intensive, peer-to-peer learning program designed to teach computer science and programming skills through project-based learning.
 Each project is graded by peers using a peer-evaluation system called "correction," and successful completion of each project is required to progress to the next level of the program.

 <h2> About 42 </h2>